Kuuuube/Misc_Scripts/scripts_and_programs/osu_user_trackers/README.md

 ## Notes

+- I recommend making these scripts run at least once a day for accurate tracking.
+If you turn your computer on and off at least once a day this can easily be done by making them run on startup.

 - All of these scripts have a 1 second delay between requests.
 I advise against changing this but if you must, you can search for `time.sleep(1)` in the files.

 - Every script besides `osutrack_ameobea_api_auto_updater.py` have error checking.
 They will pause and print the error if any error is caught.
 If you need to disable this, remove lines that include `input()`.